EarthyScience/SINDBAD/docs/src/pages/develop/sindbad_types.md

 # SINDBAD Types Module Documentation

 This page serves as an overview of the type definitions and modules within the SINDBAD framework.
-Each section below corresponds to a separate Julia source file located in the `src/SindbadTypes` directory.
+Each section below corresponds to a separate Julia source file located in the `src/Types` directory.

-## SindbadTypes.jl
+## Types.jl
 **Main module file that defines the core type system and includes type definitions for SINDBAD.**

 This file establishes the `purpose` function, which provides descriptive information about types in the SINDBAD framework.
-It defines the base `SindbadType` abstract type from which all other SINDBAD types inherit.
+It defines the base `SindbadTypes` abstract type from which all other SINDBAD types inherit.
 The file includes all other type definition files and provides documentation for the type system.

 ## ModelTypes.jl
 **Defines the core model type hierarchy for SINDBAD.**

-This file establishes the `ModelType` abstract type and its subtypes, particularly focusing on land ecosystem models.
+This file establishes the `ModelTypes` abstract type and its subtypes, particularly focusing on land ecosystem models.
 It includes:
 - `LandEcosystem`: Abstract type for all land ecosystem models
 - Error handling types: `DoCatchModelErrors` and `DoNotCatchModelErrors`